🚨 The Problem

 • A secondary database (owned by a different application)

-Here’s the catch: 👉 The secondary database was read-only from my app’s perspective.
+The catch was this: 👉 The secondary database was read-only from my app’s perspective.

 But in CI: